3 strategies to cultivate comprehensive entrepreneurship ecosystems

 Sameeksha Desai emphasized the importance of expanding diversity and inclusion efforts in the researcher pipeline in particular.
 “We think about what we can do to help open opportunities in the researcher pipeline, so that we don’t miss out on valuable methods, questions, empirical, and theoretical perspectives,” she said.
 Prioritizing diversity and inclusivity can help ecosystem builders pave the way for new methods of approaching, understanding, and innovating entrepreneurial work.

 It takes a village to raise a child — and the same can be said about STEM ventures.
-Emerging entrepreneurs tend to the seedlings of an idea, and with the support of robust innovation ecosystems and their many stakeholders, these ideas can thrive in the real-world and create positive change.
+Emerging entrepreneurs tend to the seedlings of an idea, and with the support of robust innovation ecosystems and their many collaborators, these ideas can thrive in the real-world and create positive change.

 “The world is born out of people with not only ideas,” said Susie Armstrong, “but thousands and thousands and thousands of little great ideas.”